Trump justifies betraying the Kurds: They "fought with us, but were paid massive amounts of money"

 President Donald Trump on Monday dismissed bipartisan condemnation over his announcement that the US is withdrawing from northern Syria to make way for a Turkish incursion—a move that abandons longtime Kurdish allies who have fought against ISIS in the region.
+Amid the outcry, the president offered his self-described “great and unmatched wisdom” as reassurance that he would take action against Turkey if the country did anything “off limits.”

+….the captured ISIS fighters and families.
+The U.S. has done far more than anyone could have ever expected, including the capture of 100% of the ISIS Caliphate.
+It is time now for others in the region, some of great wealth, to protect their own territory.
+THE USA IS GREAT!

-In a string of tweets defending the decision, Trump acknowledged the Kurdish role but appeared to argue that the Kurds had already been fairly compensated.
+In a string of earlier tweets, Trump acknowledged the Kurdish role but appeared to argue that the Kurds had already been fairly compensated.
 Trump’s decision amounts to what many see as a stunning betrayal of a crucial ally, as Turkey has long viewed Kurdish forces as a terrorist organization.
 “The move marks a major shift in US foreign policy and effectively gives Turkey the green light to attack US-backed Kurdish forces,” according to CNN.

 “The Kurds fought with us, but were paid massive amounts of money and equipment to do so,” Trump said.
 “They have been fighting Turkey for decades.
 I held off this fight for almost 3 years, but it is time for us to get out of these ridiculous Endless Wars, many of them tribal, and bring our soldiers home.”

-Note: This post has been updated to reflect ongoing breaking news.